Dopex - Project Breakdown | Revelo Intel

 Security

 There are no documented hacks since launch and the code has been audited.
-The protocol has stood the test of time since its launch in 2021, which reduces Smart Contracts risk.
+The protocol has stood the test of time since its launch in 2021, which reduces smart contracts risk.

 Audits